GardunoAlex/GardunoAlex/README.md

 # Hi there! 👋

-I'm a passionate problem-solver and aspiring software engineer, currently pursuing a **Bachelor of Arts in Computer Science** at the **University of Minnesota Twin Cities**, graduating in **December 2025**.
+I'm a passionate problem-solver and aspiring software engineer, currently pursuing a **Bachelor of Arts in Computer Science** at the **University of Minnesota Twin Cities**, graduating in **Spring 2026**.
 I thrive on building impactful projects and fostering innovative solutions.

 ---